 Three years ago, a community organization seeking to transform the lives of more youth in Southeast San Diego faced the too-familiar brain teaser nonprofits face: How do you scale impact with limited funding options?

 After years of their students bussing to and from athletic courts in the middle of the county, Access Youth Academy decided to bring the sport of squash closer to where their students live.
-In 2019, they started moving forward on plans for a state-of-the-art academic and athletic facility in Southeast San Diego, a historically disinvested community once described as a war zone by its residents.
+In 2019, they started moving forward on plans for a state-of-the-art academic and athletic facility in Southeast San Diego, a historically disinvested community.

 Even with beautiful plans and a strong base of support, Access Youth Academy needed help to overcome a gap at the pre-development stage—the important but unglamorous work of securing permits and planning—when financing options are hard to find.